 Home education means – not surprisingly – educating a child at home.
-Of course, that doesn’t mean that all his (or her) learning takes place in the home.
-Most home educators spend a lot of time out and about – at the library, the swimming pool, historic sites, camps, leisure centres… there are many places where education can take place.
+That doesn’t mean that all his (or her) learning takes place in the home.
+Most home educators spend a lot of time out and about – at the library, the swimming pool, historic sites, camps, leisure centres, and so on.
+There are many places where education can happen.

-Home education allows a child to learn from his own intrinsic motivation, rather than according to a pre-defined schedule such as would be found in a school.
-Home education allows him to ask questions and research things that interest him, and gives him freedom to progress as rapidly or as slowly as necessary for his unique ability and aptitude.
-Instead of having to follow a State or National curriculum, a home educated child and his parents can choose whatever learning methods and styles are most appropriate.
+Home education allows a child to learn from his own intrinsic motivation, rather than according to a set curriculum.
+A child educated at home can ask questions and research things that interest him.
+He is free to progress as rapidly or slowly as necessary for his unique ability and aptitude.
+He and his parents can choose whatever learning methods and styles are most appropriate.

 Is home education legal?

-In most English-speaking countries of the world, everyone is allowed to choose to educate their children at home.
-In the UK, primary responsibility for education actually falls to the parents, according to the law, and not to the education authority or schools – although many people do not realise this.
+In most English-speaking countries of the world, parents may choose to educate their children at home.
+In the UK, primary responsibility for education falls to the parents, according to the law, not to the education authority or schools, although many people do not realise this.

-Clearly, if parents are criminals, abusing their children, then their rights should be restricted, however they choose to educate them.
-Children need to be protected from harm, and this is a valid role of society in general – but, on the whole, more harm occurs in the school playground than in a normal home.
-See the page ‘getting started’ for details of what to do if you’re in the UK and want to begin home education, or home education abroad for links to sites with details of the relevant laws in some other countries.
+Clearly, if parents are criminals, or abusing their children, then their rights should be restricted.
+Society must protect children from harm; this is a valid role of society in general.
+However, more harm occurs in the school playground than in a normal home.
+See the page ‘getting started’ for details of what to do if you’re in the UK and want to begin home education.
+Turn to home education abroad for links to sites with details of the relevant laws in some other countries.

 Do home educating parents need to be teachers?

 No. Teacher training includes a large amount of ‘crowd control’, as well as techniques for helping thirty or more children of different abilities to learn in a classroom.
 Knowledge is less important than understanding.
 Some home educating parents may not be as knowledgeable as specialist teachers, but they know where to find out more.
-They are usually familiar with the libraries, they take a lot of trouble to find appropriate resources, and increasingly they use the Internet to consult experts or discover more.
+They are usually familiar with the libraries, they take a lot of trouble to find resources.
+Nowadays parents and children use the Internet to consult experts or discover more.

 What is crucial is to open doors to new ideas, and to show children how to ask questions and research.
 Knowledge is only a small part of the whole lifelong education process.
 The page ‘What is education anyway?’ discusses this a bit more fully.